The Whitechapel Gallery presents the largest single, historical presentation of Arab art in the UK this autumn.

 In January 2016 the Whitechapel Gallery presents Electronic Superhighway, a landmark exhibition showing the impact of computer and networked technologies on artists from the mid-1960s to the present day.

-The Whitechapel Gallery presents three new works as part of Artists’ Film International, a seasonal programme of film, video and animation chosen by partner cultural organisations around the world.
+The Whitechapel Gallery presents four new works for Artists’ Film International, a seasonal programme of film, video and animation chosen by partner cultural organisations from around the world.

 A garden of an archaeological institute in Athens provides the backdrop for works of art that reconnect the human with the animal.
 Echoing the satyrs, sphinxes and centaurs of Greek statuary, contemporary sculptures, installations and films draw on myth, drama and the animal kingdom to suggest a ‘bioethics’ for the 21st century.